You want to make a rolling cube in 3D.

 In this step we animate the rotation.
 We find the axis of rotation using the cross product of the direction and the down vector.
-Then we use the
+Then we use a

-Finally, we need to reset everything so that it’s ready to happen again.
-In the end, we want to have the cube moved 2 units in the chosen direction (for a cube of size 2) and the pivot and mesh back at their original positions.
+Finally, once the animation has finished, we need to reset everything so that it’s ready to happen again.
+In the end, we want to have the cube moved 1 unit in the chosen direction (for a cube of size 1) and have the pivot and mesh back at their original positions.

 If your cube’s texture isn’t symmetrical, you may notice that it’s resetting after every roll.
 To preserve the rotation of the mesh, add the following: